abcum/ember-app/tests/dummy/app/templates/docs/electron.md

 ## Development

-To begin developing your Ember app as an Electron app, add an `index.js` file with similar contents to the [example app index file](#example-app-index-file) below.
+To begin developing your Ember app as an Electron app, add an `electron/main.js` file with similar contents to the [example electron launch file](#example-electron-launch-file) below.
 Then run the following command in your Ember app directory to befin development.

 ```bash
 ember electron:serve